-Objects having a shape can be assigned with one or more stroke attributes used to draw the outline of the shape.
-The stroke determines the width and other attributes of drawing a shape outline.
+Objects having a shape can be assigned with one or more stroke styles used to draw the outline of the shape.
+The stroke style determines the width and other attributes of drawing a shape outline.
 Strokes can be used to draw outlines for groups with clipping shapes, individual characters in a vector text or outlines of glyphs of a text in a frame.

 The fill style of a stroke outline can be selected from the corresponding fill type panels (color, gradient, pattern or noise fill panels), from the stroke panel, or from the Appearance panel.